-“Heart disease is a less common but very important risk factor for stroke as well,” Shu adds.
+“Heart disease is a less common but very important risk factor for stroke as well,” Kipta adds.
 “If you have heart disease, talk to your cardiologist about what you can do to lower your risk of stroke.
 Recent advances in the diagnosis and treatment of certain heart conditions have given us new tools to help heart patients avoid stroke.”

 - Avoid salty foods like Spam and Vienna sausages.

 - Eat less red meat and more chicken and fish.

 - Eat more vegetables and whole grains and less processed foods.

 “Eating a healthy diet is probably the best thing you can do to avoid these risk factors,” Kipta says.
 “Quitting cigarettes and exercising regularly are other things people can do to help themselves.”